Questions about STD Testing?

 Mycoplasma Genitalium

-• A smelly discharge from the vagina or penis.
+• A foul-smelling discharge from the vagina or penis.

 • Bleeding between periods.